JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-multiplatform-resources-usage.md

 build the project to generate the special `Res` class which provides access to resources.
 To manually generate the `Res` class and all the resource accessors, build the project or re-import the project in the IDE.

-After that, you can use the generated class to access the configured multiplatform resources from your code.
+After that, you can use the generated class to access the configured multiplatform resources from your code or from external libraries.

-To learn about passing multiplatform resources to external libraries and about using Java resources and remote files in Compose Multiplatform, see the [dedicated section](#other-resources-and-external-access).

 ## Customizing accessor class generation